 Rebecca had been with Jay Nolan Community Services in Mission Hills for over 12 years.
 A Southern California native, Rebecca holds a B. S. in Psychology with a minor in Women’s Studies from California State University, Northridge (CSUN).
 While at CSUN, she worked as a counselor/advisor in the disabilities office, to educate others about autism.
 Rebecca began her work at JNCS as a direct support staff member in the Supported Living department.
 She then transferred as a Case Manager for Supported Employment as well as working as the day program staff.
 She returned to Supported Living to accept the position of Community Support Supervisor and soon she accepted the position of Director of Supported Living.
 While she held her position as a Community Supported Supervisor she became a roommate to an individual with disabilities.
 She has been a roommate for over 10 years.
 In 2005, Rebecca received her Masters Degree in Counseling from CSUN.
 Rebecca has concurrently been a Director on several crisis hotlines as well as being an active volunteer and presenter for several humanitarian and animal rights organizations.
 She has been a part of the Board of Directors since 2006 and is a Co-Director for the Membership Committee for CSLN.

-Kristoffel van de Burgt serves as Director of Creative Support Alternatives in San Diego, CA. He has worked for Creative Support Alternatives in multiple roles (serving as Support Facilitator, Community Living Coordinator, Associate Director, and Director) since September 2000.
+Kristoffel van de Burgt is a Director of Networx in San Diego, CA. Since he moved to California in 2000, he has provided Community Living Services for people with disabilities in multiple roles, including serving as a Direct Support Professional, IHSS Personal Attendant, Live-In Companion, Community Living Coordinator, Associate Director, and Director.
 Kristoffel received his Masters Degree in Accounting from San Diego State University and his Bachelors Degree in History from Rutgers University.
 He is the current acting Chair of the San Diego Supported Living Vendor Coalition.

 CEO and Executive Director, S.T.E.P.
 Inc.